turingschool/curriculum/tutorials/debugging/outputting_text.markdown

 # Outputting Text

-The first and most widely used method of debugging Ruby application is simply outputting text data.
+The first and most widely used method of debugging Ruby applications is simply outputting text data.
 Let's look at a few approaches at increasing levels of expertise.

 ## Reading a Request/Response

-Greatly undervalued by newer Rails developers, the first stop when observing unexpected behavior should be the server log and the request/response information.
+Greatly undervalued by newer Rails developers, the first step when observing unexpected behavior should be the server log and the request/response information.
 Let's pick apart an example.

 ### Sample Request/Response